Why is termite control important?

 Do new homes have to be protected from termites?

 Yes.
-Your builder is required to provide an approved form of termite protection/control as part of the building contract.
+Your builder is required to provide an approved form of termite protection as part of the building contract.
+The objective of an effective termite barrier is to deter concealed termite access from the ground.
 Check your contract and ask your builder what form of termite protection is included.

 Do I have a choice in the type of protection provided?